Motto: “Don’t ask yourself what the world needs. Ask yourself what makes you come alive and then go do that.

 Name: Kelly McCartney

 Having won prestigious literary competitions in both grade school and junior high, I attended college with a Scripps Howard Foundation scholarship, earned a BA in Journalism, and interned at Entertainment Tonight.
 After graduation, I worked as a personal assistant in Celebrityville for Susanna Hoffs, Isabelle Adjani, Sally Hershberger, Adam Horowitz, and others.
 I also had a couple of screenplays “in development,” but stumbled into a writer’s block.
-My professional pursuit thusly got sidetracked by an extracurricular interest in music which somehow turned into an incredibly varied career working in almost every area of the music industry over the course of 25 years (and counting).
+My professional pursuit thusly got sidetracked by an extracurricular interest in music which somehow turned into an incredibly varied career working in almost every area of the music industry over the course of nearly 30 years (and counting).

 In the very early ’90s, I co-represented a cool band (Sun 60) and teamed up with Donovan Leitch to host hipster musicians at Bar One and Roxbury (Beastie Boys, Mazzy Star, Dada, et al).
 In the fall of 1992, I switched gears, became a vegan, and spent a year at Virgin Records coordinating contracts for newbie artists who later became quite popular (Ben Harper, the Wallflowers, David Gray).
 In 1994, desperately missing the trenches of live music, I started booking Genghis Cohen, a small acoustic venue where I supported the burgeoning careers of Vonda Shepard, Shawn Mullins, Jill Sobule, Evan & Jaron, Dar Williams, Kristen Hall, and other soon-to-be notables.
 Joni Mitchell, the Murmurs, and the Bangles even came by sometimes, and that era of the club was immortalized in both Shawn’s hit “Lullaby” and Vonda’s “Maryland.”